Joint B.A./M.A. Program in Geneva

 - Have a GPA of at least 3.5

-- Must have completed 96 credits of coursework by the end of their junior year
+- Have completed 96 credits of coursework by the end of your junior year

 Selective and cosmopolitan, the Graduate Institute is located in the heart of international Geneva and specialises in the study of the major global, international and transnational challenges facing the contemporary world.

 Geneva is the European headquarters of the United Nations and the most active location in the world in multilateral diplomacy.
 Today it hosts 30 international organisations, 250 international non-governmental organisations and 172 states represented by a permanent mission.

 The Graduate Institute is comprised of a student body of exclusively graduate and post-graduate programs, with over 100 nationalities represented.